awsdocs/amazon-ec2-user-guide/doc_source/spot-fleet.md

 **We recommend that you manually terminate Spot Instances that receive a rebalance recommendation**
 If you configure your Spot Fleet for Capacity Rebalancing, we recommend that you monitor the rebalance recommendation signal that is received by the Spot Instances in the fleet\.
 By monitoring the signal, you can quickly perform [rebalancing actions](rebalance-recommendations.md#rebalancing-actions) on the affected instances before Amazon EC2 interrupts them, and then you can manually terminate them\.
 If you do not terminate the instances, you continue paying for them while they are running\.
 Spot Fleet does not automatically terminate the instances that receive a rebalance recommendation\.
 You can set up notifications using Amazon EventBridge or instance metadata\.
-For more information, see [Monitoring rebalance recommendation signals](rebalance-recommendations.md#monitor-rebalance-recommendations)\.
+For more information, see [Monitor rebalance recommendation signals](rebalance-recommendations.md#monitor-rebalance-recommendations)\.

 **Spot Fleet does not count instances that receive a rebalance recommendation when calculating fulfilled capacity during scale in or out**
 If your Spot Fleet is configured for Capacity Rebalancing, and you change the target capacity to either scale in or scale out, the fleet does not count the instances that are marked for rebalance as part of the fulfilled capacity, as follows: